Advice for Dance and Drama Award institutions for the 2018 to 2019 academic year.

 Underspends and spending flexibility

-In-year reconciliation of funds will take place in December 2017.
-Where the October data return identifies institutions are holding high levels of unspent funds, ESFA will recover some of these funds and make them available for re-distribution to other institutions.
+In-year reconciliation of funds will take place in December 2018.
+Where the October management information return identifies institutions are holding high levels of unspent funds, ESFA will recover some of these funds and make them available for re-distribution to other institutions.
 This process, which was revised in the 2016 to 2017 academic year, will ensure that funds are used to support as many talented students as possible.
-Institutions request additional funds by submitting a business case.
+Institutions should request additional funds by submitting a business case.

-ESFA will send further details about process, including a business case template for completion, to institutions in November 2017.
+ESFA will send further details about the process, including a business case template for completion, to institutions in November 2018.

 As in previous academic years, institutions may use discretion and flexibility in their allocated DaDA funding.
-They can do this to provide partial funding for talented students if they have insufficient funds to provide the full support the student should receive.
+They can do this to provide partial funding for talented students if they have insufficient funds to provide the full support that the student would have been eligible to receive.

 Institutions must ensure they communicate to students and parents how they are using this flexibility so that their use of DaDA funding is clear and transparent.
 Institutions must ensure that they only give out partial funding awards after all successful students applying for DaDA have been fully income assessed and the full DaDA funding process has been completed.